calvingtf/CS172-Information-Retrieval/final-project/README.md

 Help - Will display the help message with descriptions on all the flags

 URL - Starting URL to crawl from.
 If this is not provided, sources.txt will automatically be used.
 Sources.txt can contain a URL on each new line, and the crawler will crawl through each.
+> If `https://en.wikipedia.org/wiki/Web_crawler` is given, that will be the starting URL

+> If nothing is given, sources.txt will be used to supply the URLs

 Directory - This will determine the name for the folder where the .json files are stored in.
 If none is given, the name `data` is automatically set.
+> If `sample_data` is given, then the folder will be named `sample_data`

+> If none is given, then the folder will be named `data`

 Pages - This will set the total number of pages to crawl.
 If none is provided, -1 will be set and there will be no maximum.
+> If 0 is given, no pages will be crawled

+> If 10 is given, 10 pages will be crawled

+> If -1 is given, there will be no limit to how many pages is crawled

 Clean - This is a flag that does not take in a value.
 If this flag is provided, the crawler will first clean the folder marked for the .json files before repopulating it.